-The Medical Procedures Unit is seeking an Endoscopy Technician who provides support to physicians and nurses as part of the endoscopic procedural team.
+Provides support to physicians and nurses as part of the endoscopic procedural team.
 Performs direct and indirect tasks which contribute to quality care for patients undergoing endoscopic procedures.
 Responsible for setting up, troubleshooting, assisting with, and pre-cleaning any/all endoscopic accessories and equipment.
 Transcribes patient information into electronic medical record.
 Assists with patient transports and endoscope reprocessing.
 Works under the supervision of a registered nurse and physician.
-Under FSLA, incumbents in this position are nonexempt.
+Under FLSA, incumbents in this position are nonexempt

-- Transcribe patient's medical and surgery history, medication, and allergies in the EMR.
+- Transcribe patient’s medical and surgery history, medications, and allergies in the EMR.

-- Assist patients preparing for procedure as needed.
+- Assist patients in preparing for procedure as needed.

 - Make beds, clean rooms, serve as runners for equipment during procedure.

 - Select correct procedure endoscope and perform QC check pre-procedure.

 - Enter patient and procedure information into endoscopy report writing software program pre-procedure.

 - Handle and manage procedure accessory equipment, including control of the “handle end” of endoscopic biopsy forceps, polyp snares, endoscopic clips, and retrieval nets / graspers.

 - Airway support via head positioning and oropharyngeal suctioning.

 - Proficient detail with procedure specimen management.

 - Expected to know the set up for numerous technical procedures and related equipment and accessories including band ligation, liver biopsy, percutaneous gastrostomy tube placement, and other less common procedures.
 Becoming proficient with these skill sets often takes a full year.